 Following your Whale Watch cruise, you will be met by a representative of Kaikoura Shuttles and transferred to your Kaikoura accommodation.

 Heading north from Kaikoura, the road hugs the shore for approximately 50 kilometres and offers many opportunities to view the native wildlife such as seabirds and New Zealand fur seals.
 As you drive you will have turquoise waters of the South Pacific Ocean to your east and to the west the towering Kaikoura Ranges.
 Crossing the 'dry hills' of the Marlborough ranges you head towards Marlborough, New Zealand's largest wine producing region and the town of Blenheim where you'll transfer to the coach that will take you to Nelson.
-Leaving Blenheim you'll pass the vast grape growing areas as you head west towards Renwick.
-Through the fertile valleys and onto the picturesque port town of Havelock.
-Continue through the Rai Valley and over the ranges before dropping to the coast and Tasman Bay.
-Follow the shore into the city of Nelson.
+Continue through the Rai Valley and over the ranges before dropping to the coast and Tasman Bay and following the shore into the city of Nelson.

 Please contact Abel Tasman Wilson’s Experience on (03) 528 2027 with your booking number to pre book your day excursion walk for tomorrow.
 If you do not wish to pre-book lunch then please remember to take some food and something to drink with you.